FAR-Lab/Interactive-Lab-Hub/Lab 2/README.md

 We can test it by typing
 ```
-python screen_test.py
+(circuitpython) pi@ixe00:~/Interactive-Lab-Hub/Lab 2 $ python screen_test.py
 ```

-You can type the name of a color then press either of the buttons to see what happens on the display.
+You can type the name of a color then press either of the buttons on the MiniPiTFT to see what happens on the display!
+You can press `ctrl-c` to exit the script.
 Take a look at the code with
 ```
-cat screen_test.py
+(circuitpython) pi@ixe00:~/Interactive-Lab-Hub/Lab 2 $ cat screen_test.py
 ```

-#### Displaying Info
+#### Displaying Info with Texts
-You can look in `stats.py` for how to display text on the screen
+You can look in `stats.py` for how to display text on the screen!

 #### Displaying an image